In the previous posts, we talked about constants and variables, as well as conditionals and loops.

 Imagine you want to build a program that takes a student’s scores, calculates the average, and tells you whether the student passed or failed.

-If you do not use a function, you would have to write the average calculation, the condition for pass or fail, and the message output every single time.
+If you do not use a function, you would have to write the average calculation, the pass-or-fail condition, and the message output every single time.
 If there are 50 students in one class, that means repeating the same pattern 50 times.

 That feels strange, doesn’t it?

-Instead, we create a function with a name like checkResult(), place all of the necessary steps inside it, and then call it whenever we need it.
+Instead, we create a function with a clear name like checkResult(), place all of the necessary steps inside it, and call it whenever we need it.

 checkResult(82, 93, 72)